Cat meat: Denmark

+Germany

+§22(1a) of the Animal-Derived Food Sanitation Act prohibits the production and trade in meat of dogs, cats, monkeys and apes for human consumption.

 Italy

 In February 2010, on a television cooking show, the Italian food writer Beppe Bigazzi mentioned that during the famine in World War II, cat stew was a "succulent" and well-known dish in his home area of Valdarno, Tuscany.
 Later he claimed he had been joking, but added that cats used to be eaten in the area during famine periods, historically.
 He was widely criticised in the media for his comments and was ultimately dropped from the television network.

 Cat consumption is a stereotype attributed to Vicenzans in Vicenza, Italy.
 They are jokingly called "magnagati", that means "cats eaters" in the local language.

 According to the British Butchers' Advocate, Dressed Poultry and the Food Merchant of 1904, "Just before Christmas, it is common for a group of young men in northern Italy to kill some cats, skin them, and soak them in water for two or three days.
 They are cooked with great care on Christmas day and served up hot about 1:30 p.m. after mass....Many people in Italy, 'on the quiet,' keep cats like the English do rabbits—to kill.
 A catskin there is worth ten pence, as the material for muffs for girls...
 Extraordinary care has to be taken in procuring the animals, for the Italian Society for the Protection of Cats is vigilant, and offenses against the law are followed by imprisonment only.
 We have no fines in Italy."

 According to The Dietetic & Hygienic Gazette in 1905, "Italy cultivates the cat for home consumption as English people raise rabbits.
 It is to be done on the quiet, however, for in spite of the profit in the business and the demand for the delicacy, the law has to be looked out for, and the Society for the Prevention of Cruelty to Cats is vigilant.
 Offenses against the law are visited with imprisonment.
-Cats are raised for the market nonetheless.
+Cats are raised for the market, nonetheless.
 Fattened on the finest of milk, a choice specimen will attain the weight of fifteen pounds."

-The Genoese song "Crêuza de mä", with lyrics by Fabrizio De André, cites the sweet-and-sour hash of "hare of roof tiles" (i.e. the cat, passed off as a sort of rabbit meat).
+The Genoese song "Crêuza de mä", with lyrics by Fabrizio De André, cites the sweet-and-sour hash of "hare of roof tiles" (i.e., the cat, passed off as a sort of rabbit meat).